erastutis/cow-behavior-classification/README.md

 - trained weights
 - temporary checkpoints

-This repository documents the experimental pipeline used in the bachelor thesis.
-The exact numerical results depend on the dataset files, saved model checkpoints and the same train/validation/test split.
+The repository documents the experimental pipeline and implementation logic.
+Exact results depend on the original Colab runs, saved checkpoints and validation-based model selection.